If it hasn’t happened to you yet, give it time – it will. If you love chatting on Omegle, eventually you will get

 Method 1: Use a VPN

 The “nuclear option” to avoid as many bans as you want is to use a virtual private network (VPN), like NordVPN – it's sure to work and VPNs are great tools for many other purposes, too.
-A VPN routes your web browsing through a proxy server in another location, masking your IP address.
+A VPN provides you with a new IP address within minutes by routing your web browsing through a proxy server in another location, thus masking your real IP address.

 VPNs usually result in slower speeds, which can be a problem for people who want to use the video chat feature of Omegle.
 But if you get banned, just refresh the VPN to a new proxy server.
 That's it – you’re back.

 Method 2: Use a proxy service